-Objective: This program is designed to qualify the student for employment as a full-charge bookkeeper or accounting assistant and to enable the student currently employed in these positions to enhance his or her knowledge for advancement purposes.
+This Program is designed to qualify the student for employment as a full-charge bookkeeper or accounting assistant and to enable the student currently employed in these positions to enhance his or her knowledge for advancement purposes.
 The basic mechanics of bookkeeping and accounting theory are complemented by extensive study of computers and computer applications relative to the bookkeeping and accounting process.

-- Demonstrate analytical and problem-solving skills. - Demonstrate the use of accounting principles and procedures as they apply to the recording and reporting of financial information. - Demonstrate proficiency in applying financial accounting data in the preparation of the business entity's Federal and State payroll tax, sales tax, and income tax returns. - Demonstrate proficiency in the use of accounting and spreadsheet software. - Demonstrate the use of financial data in controlling and evaluating entity performance.
+- Demonstrate analytical and problem-solving skills. - Demonstrate the use of accounting principles and procedures as they apply to the recording and reporting of financial information. - Demonstrate proficiency in applying financial accounting data in the preparation of the business entity's Federal and State payroll tax, sales tax, and income tax returns. - Demonstrate proficiency in the use of accounting and spreadsheet - Demonstrate the use of financial data in controlling and evaluating entity performance.

-Suggested Sequence of C Courses Credits
+Credits Suggested Sequence of Courses

-Freshman Year
+Prerequisite or parallel may be required.
+Please check individual course descriptions for details.

-English 101 Composition 3
+ENG E101 Composition 3

 Mathematics 1 Elective 3-4

-Business 103 2 Principles of Small Business Mana igement3
+BES E118 2 Small Business Management 3

-or
+or Ü

-Business 110 Introduction to Business
+BBG E101 Introduction to Business

-Accounting 101 Financial Accounting 3
+ACC E113 Principles of Financial Accounting 3

-Business 3 Elective 3-4
+Business 3 Elective 3

-English 102 Composition & Literature 3
+ENG E102 Literature & Composition 3

 Science Elective 3-4

-Accounting 102 Managerial Accounting 3

-Accounting 104 Computer Assisted Accounting I 3

 Humanities Elective 3

+ACC E117 Principles of Managerial Accounting 3

+ACC E125 Accounting Computer Applications I 3

+Canhamana Vaan

 Sophomore Year

 Fine Arts Elective 3

-Business 221 Business Law I 3
+BBG E231 Business Law I 3

-Computer Science 203 Introduction to Spreadsheets 3
+CSA E135 Spreadsheet Applications 3

-Accounting 105 Computer Assisted Accounting II 3
+ACC E126 Accounting Computer Applications II 3

+BFN E201 Principles of Finance 3

+BBG E210 Business Communication 3

 Business 3 Elective 3

-Business 211 Business Communications 3

-Business 215 Finance 3

-Accounting 205 Topics in Tax Compliance 3
+ACC E245 Tax Compliance 3

-Economics 203 Fundamentals of Micro-Economic

-or T direction and the control of the c

-Economics 204 Fundamentals of Macro-Economic cs 3
+ECN E101 Principles of Macro-Economics 3

+or

+ECN E102 Principles of Micro-Economics

 Behavioral Science Elective 3

-Total Credits 60 - 63
+Total Credits: 60-63

-- Prerequisite or Parallel may be required.
-Please check individual course descriptions for details. - MA 115 or higher. - 2 Alternate may not be taken as a Business elective. - 3 CS 105 or BOT 120 should be selected unless the student has adequate computer background.
-AC 204, BOT 102, BOT 205 electives should be considered for second Business elective in conjunction with recommendations of program advisor.
+- MAT E137 or higher. - Alternate may not be taken as a Business elective. - CSA E106 or BOT E137 should be selected unless the student has adequate computer background.
+ACC E241, BOT E111, BOT E260 electives should be considered for second Business elective in conjunction with recommendations of program advisor.